 In the Middle Ages, Valborg marked the day when farm animals were released back outside to graze.
 People also scared away witches and evil spirits using bonfires and noise — they fired guns, banged pots, shouted and screamed etc. Food, snaps and singing were an added bonus.

 Today, people gather around a community bonfire at sunset, drink and sing.
 Pandemic restrictions have prevented Valborg celebrations taking place since 2020, and despite living in Sweden for over two years, this was our first experience of it.
 We ventured to a village where our friends have a Summer house, instead of celebrating in the city.

 The plan was to unwrap the outdoor table and have a drink but it was too cold so we sat indoors instead.
 This bowl is filled with wonderous golden goodness called Cheez Cruncherz (they’re filthily cheesy) — or sophisticated cheese snacks as they’ve been nicknamed by our friends.

 After the BBQ, we walked to the village centre to see the bonfire.
 You may look at these photos and think “Gemma, you said it was Spring.
-Why does everything looks so dead?”.
+Why does everything look so dead?”.
 Compared to a few weeks ago, brown grass on ground free from snow and ice feels like great progress!